infinitered/ignite-cookbook/docs/recipes/ExpoRouter.md

 You can also follow Evan Bacon, the author of Expo Router, on [GitHub](https://github.com/EvanBacon/expo-router-twitter/blob/main/app/_layout.tsx) and check out his applications or demos using the navigation library.

-- [Pillar Valley](https://github.com/EvanBacon/pillar-valley/) - a game built in Expo using expo-router
+- [Pillar Valley](https://github.com/EvanBacon/pillar-valley/) - a game built in Expo using `expo-router``
-- [Twitter routing demo](https://github.com/EvanBacon/expo-router-twitter/) - a demo of how an expo-router application would look if rebuilding Twitter's routes
+- [Twitter routing demo](https://github.com/EvanBacon/expo-router-twitter/) - a demo of how an `expo-router` application would look if rebuilding Twitter's routes

-Additionally, here is an Ignite repo with `expo-router` added in for reference on my [GitHub](https://github.com/frankcalise/ignite-expo-router)
+Additionally, here is an Ignite repo with `expo-router` added in for reference on my [GitHub](https://github.com/frankcalise/ignite-expo-router).